 The Benefits of Music for Alzheimer’s and Dementia

-The results of a recent Stanford University study4 shows that music engages areas of the brain which are involved with paying attention, making predictions and updating events in our memory, meaning that listening to and playing music is particularly beneficial for people with Alzheimer’s Disease and dementia because the music targets the areas of the brain that are most affected by the disease.
+The results of a recent Stanford University study4 shows that music engages areas of the brain which are involved with paying attention, making predictions, and updating events in our memory, meaning that listening to and playing music is particularly beneficial for people with Alzheimer’s Disease and dementia because the music targets the areas of the brain that are most affected by the disease.

 Whilst there is still no cure for dementia, there is evidence that playing an instrument can significantly lower the risk of contracting the disease in the first place.
-One study into brain plasticity concluded that senior citizens over the age of 75 who frequently played a musical instrument were less likely to have developed dementia when compared to those who rarely played a musical instrument.5
+One study into brain plasticity concluded that seniors over the age of 75 who frequently played a musical instrument were less likely to have developed dementia when compared to those who rarely played a musical instrument.5

-Researchers at the University of Miami have recently revealed that music therapy with Alzheimer’s patients leads to increased levels of melatonin, serotonin, norepinephrine, epinephrine and prolactin.
-The study concluded that the increased levels of melatonin in particular may have contributed to the patients’ relaxed and calm mood.'6
+Researchers at the University of Miami have recently revealed that music therapy with Alzheimer’s patients leads to increased levels of melatonin, serotonin, norepinephrine, epinephrine, and prolactin.
+The study concluded that the increased levels of melatonin, in particular, may have contributed to the patients’ relaxed and calm mood.'6

 The increase of these feel good chemicals in the brain can result in the following: